 Most probably, Turkey will classify the Egyptian refugees on its land, into three categories, and deal with them accordingly:

 1. The first category will include the leaders of the terrorist militia HASM, whom Turkey should be willing to extradite to Egypt to get rid of their heavy burden.
 Keeping HASM militia, for years, did not only hurt Turkey’s relationship with important Middle East countries like Egypt, Saudi Arabia, and the United Arab Emirates; but also, is risking Turkey's relationship with the European Union, NATO, and the United States.

-2. The second category will include the famous media and political figures, whether they are members of the Muslim Brotherhood, political activists, or artists.
-Turkey may allow them to choose between staying in Turkey without practicing any media or political activities that targets Egypt, or leaving Turkey to any other country, wherein they can continue to practice their anti-Egypt activities.
+2. The second category will include famous media and political figures, whether they are members of the Muslim Brotherhood, political activists, or artists.
+Turkey may allow them to choose between staying in Turkey without practicing any media or political activities that target Egypt or leaving Turkey for any other country, wherein they can continue to practice their anti-Egypt activities.

 3. The third category will include the lesser-known youth, who have fought major differences with the leaders of the Egyptian TV stations in Istanbul.
 They do not have valid residency permits that could protect them if Turkey decides to kick them out.
 Turkey may choose to deport them back to Egypt based on what the current negotiations for reconciliation between the two states settle on.